HL7/fhir-shorthand/input/pagecontent/reference.md

 At minimum, each slice MUST be constrained such that it can be uniquely identified via the discriminator (see Step 1).
 For example, if the discriminator path points to an element that is a CodeableConcept, and it discriminates by value or pattern, then each slice must constrain that CodeableConcept using an assignment rule or binding rule that uniquely distinguishes it from the other slices.

+#### Exclude Rules

+Exclude rules are used to remove codes from value sets.
+Exclude rules appear only in ValueSet items.
+For more details on exclude rules, see [Defining Value Sets](#defining-value-sets).

 #### Flag Rules

 Flags are a set of information about the element that impacts how implementers handle them.
 The [flags defined in FHIR](http://hl7.org/fhir/R4/formats.html#table), and the symbols used to describe them, are as follows: